 The Directors are not aware of any material uncertainties that may affect the business of the Group or raise significant questions about the Group's ability to operate on an on-going basis.

 COMPANY SECRETARY

-For the Year and as of date of the annual report, the company secretaries of the Company and their appointments are:
+For the Year and as of date of the annual report, the company secretary of the Company is Mr. Yuen Chi Wai.